 Setting Up the PolarPro Summit

-The first step is threading either the 77mm or 82mm thread plate onto the front of your lens.
+The first step is threading either the 77mm or 82mm thread plate onto the front of a lens.
 If you’re not sure what diameter your lens is, check the front or top of the lens.
 You should see a number there.
 77mm and 82mm are the most common diameters, but if you need a larger or smaller plate, PolarPro offers additional sizes.
 For smaller lens diameters, you may also use step-up rings to mount the 77mm plate included with the kit.

-Next, mount the Core to the thread plate on your lens.
+Next, mount the Core to the thread plate on the lens.
 Insert the bottom edge of the plate into the Core, lift-up on the brass knob on top, then slide the Core unit over the ring.
 Tighten the brass knob to lock it down.

 Summit is now ready to use with whichever neutral density filters you intend to use.